Food safety risks from fishing and collecting shellfish

 Shellfish are a high-risk food because they can live in contaminated water.
 This means they can store bacteria and viruses, biotoxins, and pollution, which can make us sick.
 Certain types of fish can also be toxic if they're not chilled properly after you catch them.
-We've got advice on making them safe to eat.

-Collect shellfish from safe areas and cook them properly
+Collect shellfish from safe areas.
+Cook properly

 Cooking shellfish doesn't always make them safe to eat

-If you have low immunity
+Take extra care if you have low immunity

 If you have low immunity, or are immune-compromised, you should not eat raw or under-cooked shellfish.